-Dynamic segments update in real time based upon the conditions you set.
-It can be simple, like the example above that looks for Contacts with email address in a specific domain.
+Dynamic segments update in real-time based upon the conditions you set.
+It can be simple, like the example above that looks for Contacts with an email address in a specific domain.

 You can choose different criteria and combine multiple conditions to create your query to update the dynamic list.
 That kind of power saves you time with manual intervention and ensures you have the right people on your dynamic segment.

 If you check the box to Enable Last Email Activity Filter, you get some interesting options.
 This lets you create a Dynamic Segment based upon how engaged a user is with your emails.
 You can tell which Contacts are Hot or Cold based upon when they open your emails or click your links.